Article - Health Occupations

 (a) To apply for a license, an applicant shall:

-(1) Submit to a criminal history records check in accordance with § 14–308.1 of this title;
+(1) Complete a criminal history records check in accordance with § 14–308.1 of this title;

 (2) Submit an application to the Board on the form that the Board requires; and

 (3) Pay to the Board the application fee set by the Board.